curlyninja/Starchat/README.md

 ## Key goals:
 * Ability to create account
-  * Ask email and password.
+  - Ask email and password.
 Maybe username.
-  * Confirmation email.
+  - Confirmation email.
 * Ability to invite friends
-  * Send contact request (Through username)
+  - Send contact request (Through email)
-  * Ability to friend and un-friend.
+  - Ability to friend and un-friend.
 * See list of contacts.
 * Ability to sent text messages to friends
-  * Click on contact name, see last sent messages
+  - Click on contact name, see last sent messages
 * Store last messages
 * Ability to view text messages from friends
 * Real names aren't asked, emails are private.